Sport in Morocco

 Sports in Morocco refers to the sports played in the Kingdom of Morocco.
 As of 2007, Moroccan society participated in many sports, including handball, football, golf, tennis, basketball, and athletics.
 Hicham El Guerrouj, a retired middle distance runner for Morocco, won two gold medals for Morocco at the Athletics at the 2004 Summer Olympics.

 Association football has historically been particularly popular amongst persons of African descent and is Morocco's most popular sport.
 Other popular sports include: athletics, Futsal, basketball, boxing, golf, netball, swimming, surfing and tennis.

-Morocco has hosted many international events such as the 1988 African Cup of Nations, 2013 FIFA Club World Cup, 2014 FIFA Club World Cup, 2018 African Nations Championship and the 2022 FIFA Club World Cup.
-Most of the events hosted are football related since it is the most popular sport in the country.

 Ministry of Youth and Sports

 The Moroccan Ministry of Youth and Sports was founded in August 1964 and houses all the sporting federations in the country.
 Despite the Ministry's mission to engage young people in sporting opportunities, many Moroccan athletes denounce the institution as not giving young Moroccans enough sponsorship or opportunities to play sports professionally.

+Host of events

+Morocco will host the FIFA World Cup in 2030 with Portugal and Spain to be the first by more than one continent to host the tournament which Morocco finally won the right having failed five times.
+It will be the first time that Morocco has hosted it, the second country in African after 2010 in South Africa, the second Arab country after Qatar in 2022 and the first in North Africa.